syncfusion-content/aurelia-docs/Aurelia/SpellCheck/Modes.md

 ## Context Menu Mode

-SpellCheck provides default context menu options to perform the spellcheck operations.
+SpellCheck provides default context menu options to perform the SpellCheck operations.
 It also allows to define additional custom context menu options.

 The options that are available under `contextMenuSettings` are as follows,

 * `**enable**` - Enables/disables the context menu option in SpellCheck.
-* `**menuItems**` - Contains the options to perform spellcheck operations.
+* `**menuItems**` - Contains the options to perform SpellCheck operations.

 ### Default Menu Options

-The menu items contains the following options to perform the spellcheck operation.
+The menu items contains the following options to perform the SpellCheck operation.

 * Ignore All
 * Add to Dictionary